SizheHu/Raster-to-Graph/README.md

 ### Step 3: Process the "LIFULL HOME'S Data" to Centered 512x512 Images

-**Note: You need to use pillow=8.0.0 to run this script!
+**Note: You need to use pillow=8.0.0 to run this script.
 Although `requirements.txt` specifies pillow=9.1.1, `image_process.py` was developed and tested with pillow=8.0.0.
-If you use pillow=9.1.1, the resulting processed images may have slight differences, but it doesn’t seem to make a significant impact on the final testing results.**
+If you use pillow=9.1.1, the resulting processed images may have slight differences, but it shouldn't make a significant impact on the final testing results.**

 You should have gotten the "LIFULL HOME'S Data" in Step 1.